 Beginning Jan.
 22 students will be required to use 2FA as part of their Bronco NetID login process.
 On that date, they will be required to enroll before they may log in to any online services.
-Students—enroll and be automatically entered to win weekly prizes including a Bluetooth speaker or a portable charger and avoid being disrupted on Jan.
+Students—enroll now and avoid being disrupted on Jan.
 22.

 WMU has joined the many universities that use two-factor authentication (2FA) to protect students, faculty, and staff from data and privacy violations.
 Since 2016, over 1500 WMU accounts have been compromised by criminals who have stolen Bronco NetIDs, passwords, financial information and money.
 2FA adds an extra layer of security by sending a notification to your mobile device when you log in so that you may verify that it is you logging in and not a criminal.

 Enter your BroncoNetID password, then press approve on your mobile device.

 Even if someone else gets your password, it won’t be enough to sign in to your account.